D2KLab/covid-twitter-discourse-analysis/README.md

 This repository contains notebooks to train the three different models (sentiment, emotion, political bias) and to perform some data analysis.

 ## Results
-The heatmaps obtained with the different models can be seen on the following figures:
+The heatmaps obtained with the different models can be seen on the following figures.

+*Sentiment*:

 ![plot](./figures/sentiment.png)

+*Emotion*:

 ![plot](./figures/emotion.png)

+*Political bias*:

 ![plot](./figures/political_bias.png)